marknormanread/TcellSwarming/README.md

 1. calculating swarming index (`swarming_metric`)
 2. performing agent-based simulations (`motilisim`)
 3. extracting summary statistics of motile T cell populations (`motility_analysis`)

+The swarming metric methodology was lead by Jack Hywood.

 The simulation code and motility analysis portions are extensions from code initially developed by Mark N Read in: